MODERN ELECTRIC LOCOMOTION

 The ADA is the retributive, equalizing enforcer of civil liberties for Americans living with disabilities.
-All U.S. citizens have the given right to equal employment opportunities, nondiscriminatory government access, and unimpeded physical access to public and private domain.
-It is the natural comeuppance of every American to enact free will in pursuit of a life unrestrained, and without discriminatory obstruction.
+All U.S. citizens have the given right to equal employment opportunities, nondiscriminatory government access, and unimpeded physical access to the public and private domain.
+It is the natural comeuppance of every American to enact free will in pursuit of a life unrestrained and without discriminatory obstruction.

 Those with mobility restrictions face plenty of obstruction as it is, without elbowing through the rigmarole of securing the one thing that instantly improves their way of life.
 In our on-demand age, the option for a customizable electric wheelchair made-to-order, and express-shipped to your front door is exactly the way it should be.